 Remember, patience is a virtue, especially in gardening!
 In the next sections, we’ll give you tips on how to take care of these baby palms to ensure they grow big and strong!

-Miracle-Gro Shake ‘N Feed Palm Plant Food, 4.5 lb., Feeds up to 3 Months
+- Miracle-Gro Shake ‘N Feed Palm Plant Food feeds palm plants for up to 3 months

-• Contains magnesium, iron and manganese to grow lush palms, cyads and tropical plants
+- This plant food contains magnesium, iron, and manganese to grow lush palms, cycads, and tropical plants and to help prevent fronds from yellowing and curling

 Common Palm Tree Seedling Varieties and Their Features